 Where to start?

-At the beginning, my wife and I didn't know where to buy, we went to Plaza Ferias and was that moment that we were overwhelmed by the large number of options to choose.
+In the beginning, my wife and I didn't know where to buy, we went to Plaza Ferias and was that moment that we were overwhelmed by the large number of options to choose.
 All in one place.
 We walked through the rows and everything looked so attractive.
-Over time we were even making friends with those who sold us product until we get to have our own suppliers for every week.
+Over time we were even making friends with those who sold us products until we get to have our own suppliers every week.